You are currently viewing Why Women Do Not Experience Pain During Menstruation

 How Menstrual Cramps Happen

-Why Some Women Don’t Feel Pain During Periods
+Why Women Do Not Experience Pain During Menstruation

-If your mother or sisters have painless periods, you might too.
-Genetics play a big role in how your body reacts during menstruation.
+If women in your family have period without cramps, there’s a good chance you might experience the same.
+Genetics play a strong role in how your body responds during menstruation.

 Is It Normal to Have a Painless Period?